Canadian Provinces And Territories Flags

 3. Nunavut: The Inuksuk and the Arctic Circle

 Nunavut’s flag, adopted in 1999, powerfully represents Inuit culture.
-The central image is an inuksuk, a stone landmark used by Inuit people for navigation and communication.
-The color scheme, predominantly white and light blue, reflects the arctic landscape.
+In practice, the central image is an inuksuk, a stone landmark used by Inuit people for navigation and communication.
+Still, the color scheme, predominantly white and light blue, reflects the arctic landscape.
 This simple yet profound design speaks to the pride and strength of the Inuit people.

 Conclusion: A Tapestry of Identity